IshMSahni/SYSC3303_Project_L1_G1/README.md

 ### Task.java
 - Object that is made to represent the task given to the scheduler.
 - Can handle requests from both elevator and floor to then be red by the Scheduler_System.
+- Note that Task has bug attribute for iteration 4 (Creating bugs for system to test)

 ### ElevatorState.java
 - An interface that outlines the methods that will be used by all the states that implement this interface.